Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 18. Hammerhead Shark

-This hammerhead shark from Hobbii is one of the most unique free crochet ocean toys patterns you will find anywhere.
+This hammerhead shark from Hobbii is one of the most unique designs in this roundup you will find anywhere.
 The distinctive hammer-shaped head is achieved through strategic increases and flat panel construction.
 The body uses simple rounds of single crochet.
 This pattern is a fantastic conversation piece and looks amazing displayed on a shelf.
 The designer includes clear diagrams for the head construction which makes this intermediate pattern very achievable.

 Get the Free Hammerhead Shark Pattern from Hobbii